nautobot/nautobot-app-chatops/docs/design.md

 - No table functionality in cards (blocks).
 The `ColumnSet` card layout feature allows for wrapping content across multiple columns, but does not provide for any alignment across columns, so it's not suitable for tables.

+## Settings

+The setting of `send_all_messages_private` within the configuration applied within the Nautobot config is used to send all messages as private messages.
+The messages will be sent in private when this is set to `True`.
+The default setting is `False`, which is the behavior for several message settings.